Last modified: Thursday, February 14, 2013

 Feb.
 14, 2013

-For more information about this research or to speak with Kafadar, please contact Steve Chaplin, IU Communications, at 812-856-1896 or firstname.lastname@example.org.
+To learn more or to speak with Pridemore, please contact Steve Hinnefeld, Office of Communications, at 812-856-3488 or firstname.lastname@example.org.

-You can also read more about Indiana University's involvement at the 2013 annual meeting of the American Association for the Advancement of Science.
+For more information, read about Indiana University's involvement at the 2013 annual meeting of the American Association for the Advancement of Science.